spcl/deep-weather/Uncertainty_Quantification/Pytorch/README.md

 conda env update --file pytorch_environment.yml
 ```

-Once you have your conda environment set up, be sure that you have the Numpy files generated and ready in the same folder.
+Once you have your conda environment set up, be sure that you have all the Numpy files generated and ready in the same data folder.

 ## Training and Inference

-To find the full list of command line arguments, refer to the [documentation]{https://pytorch-lightning.readthedocs.io/en/latest/trainer.html#trainer-class-api} or run
+To find the full list of command line arguments, refer to the [documentation](https://pytorch-lightning.readthedocs.io/en/latest/trainer.html#trainer-class-api) or run
 ```
 python train.py -h
 ```